 Several types of businesses must get a valid license in the state in which they operate.
-In Hawaii, auto dealers are required under current law to have not only a license, but an auto dealer bond.
-A Hawaii auto dealer bond works as a form of protection for the buying public, not the business, should the auto dealer fail to comply with rules and regulations.
+In Hawaii, auto dealers are required under current law to have a license and an auto dealer bond.
+A Hawaii auto dealer bond works as a form of protection for the buying public should the auto dealer fail to comply with rules and regulations.

 Hawaii Auto Dealer Bond Obligee Details

 For Hawaii auto dealers, a bond's obligee is as follows: